What is a HMO?

 All other types of HMO

-A licence lasts for five years and will need to be renewed
+A licence lasts up to five years and will need to be renewed

 National minimum room sizes